atamis/atamis.me/content/posts/2018-08-10-ironic-space-lisp-part-3.md

 anxious way, and not in an imposter syndrome way, but in a visceral way, like "I don't really know what I'm doing, and I'm not sure I can do this."
-Some languages are so complex and _different_ that, although I know they're full feature and turing complete languages, I don't know that I can even write whatever program I'm trying to make.
+Some languages are so complex and _different_ that, although I know they're full feature and Turing complete languages, I don't know that I can even write whatever program I'm trying to make.
 Or at least that I can't write it idiomatically.

 On the one hand, this really doesn't feel good.
 On the other hand, it's a very